le-whiskeyman/GDD_Adventure/README.md

   - Apply a **Color Tint** (optional).
   - ![s2](https://github.com/user-attachments/assets/fa1c1768-8702-4a3a-a7dc-3e3ebaba5030)
   - In the Tiles Prefab folder `Assets > Game > Prefabs > Tiles`, duplicate an existing Tile Prefab and change the **Tile Data** field of the **Tile** component to your new **Tile Data**.
   - In the scene hierarchy, add your new **Tile Prefab** to the **World Controller**'s Tile Prefabs list.
-Tiles will appear next to eachother in the scene, so move yours into a position that works for you.
+Tiles will appear next to each other in the scene, so move yours into a position that works for you.
 ---

 # Quests